eyecatchup/SEOstats/README.md

 ## Dependencies

-SEOstats requires the PHP5-CURL and PHP5-SOAP extensions.
+SEOstats requires PHP version 5.3 or greater and the PHP5-CURL and PHP5-JSON extensions.

 ## Installation